-- Covered employers can ensure compliance with the HCSO as follows: - Make required health care Expenditures on behalf of covered employees. - Comply with the new calculation methods for self-funded plans, if applicable.
-If the annual calculation is used, clearly communicate the method of making Expenditures to covered employees to prevent complaints to the OLSE. - Submit quarterly payments for the City Option (if required) and notify affected employees of such payments. - Maintain records sufficient to establish HCSO compliance. - Post the required HCSO notice in all San Francisco workplaces. - When obtaining annual waivers of coverage, use only the HCSO waiver form.
+Covered employers can ensure compliance with the HCSO as follows:

+- Make required healthcare Expenditures on behalf of covered employees. - Comply with the new calculation methods for self-funded plans, if applicable.
+If the annual calculation is used, clearly communicate the method of making Expenditures to covered employees to prevent complaints to the OLSE. - Submit quarterly payments for the City Option (if required) and notify affected employees of such payments. - Maintain records sufficient to establish HCSO compliance. - Post the required HCSO notice in all San Francisco workplaces. - When obtaining annual waivers of coverage, use only the HCSO waiver for

 - Submit the ARF to the OLSE by April 30.
-The 2019 form will be available in April 2020. - Audit internal processes for tracking hours worked, recordkeeping, submitting quarterly payments (if required), and reporting. - Register on the OLSE email list to receive updates regarding the annual ESR, notices, forms, deadlines, and other important news. - Refer to the HCSO website for the most current guidance, information and forms.
+The 2020 form will be available in April 2021.
+In 2020, OLSE waived the 2019 April HCSO filing requirement due to the COVID-19 pandemic.
+There is no indication at this time if OLSE will waive the 2020 filing requirement. - Audit internal processes for tracking hours worked, recordkeeping, submitting quarterly payments (if required), and reporting. - Register on the OLSE email list to receive updates regarding the annual ESR, notices, forms, deadlines, and other important news. - Refer to the HCSO website for the most current guidance, information and forms.